The twist-cofinite topology on the mapping class group of a surface: A topology on groups with generating sets

 Proposition \ref{prop:normal_gen_set} implies that if $S$ is a generating set with the property of being closed under conjugation by $G,$ then any non-empty open set in $\mathcal{O}_{G,S}$ is dense.\\

 As in the introduction, call a subset $V \subset G$ \textit{thick} if it has non-empty interior, and \textit{thin} if its complement is thick.
-Any thick set is dense as its interior is dense, and any intersection of two thick sets is thick as the intersection of their interiors is a non-empty open set.\\
+Any thick set is dense because its interior is dense, and any intersection of two thick sets is thick as the intersection of their interiors is a non-empty open set.\\

-It will sometimes be necessary to consider sets which are dense but not thick.
+It will sometimes be necessary to consider sets that are dense but not thick.
 An example will be given in Theorem \ref{thm:Betti}.

 \begin{lem} Let $G$ be a group and $S$ be a generating set for $G$ that is closed under conjugation.
-Let $V$ be a non-empty subset of $G$ such that for any $g \in V,$ and any $x\in S,$ infinitely many $g x^n$ are in $V.$ Then $V$ is dense in $G$ for the topology $\mathcal{O}_{G,S}$. \end{lem}
+Assume in addition that $V$ is a non-empty subset of $G$ such that for any $g \in V,$ and any $x\in S,$ infinitely many $g x^n$ are in $V.$ Under these assumptions $V$ is dense in $G$ for the topology $\mathcal{O}_{G,S}$. \end{lem}

-\begin{proof} As in the proof of Proposition \ref{prop:normal_gen_set}, consider $g \in U$, where $U$ is a non-empty open set and $h \in V$, where $V$ satisfies the hypothesis of the proposition.
-Then